 The next three columns show each team’s victory % at an average team value raking the top and bottom 250K.
 To simplify the picture, this % is an equal parts mix of matchmaking and open league (don’t shout to heresy because you would be surprised to see how similar the results are from an environment to the other).

-Step 4: Dwarves, Norses, Khemris, Slanns, Orcs, Humans, Vampires, Underworlds, Nurgles, and Chaos.
+Level 4: Dwarves, Norses, Khemris, Slanns, Orcs, Humans, Vampires, Underworlds, Nurgles, and Chaos.

-Step 3: Chaos Pact
+Level 3: Chaos Pact

-Step 2: Halflings
+Level 2: Halflings

-Step 1: Goblins, Ogres
+Level 1: Goblins, Ogres

 1 Amazons statistics are probably very slightly overrated (by about 2%) by “mix-max predators” in matchmaking at low team values.